 FairBetAct is a community-powered advocacy organization.
 We're bettors, CPAs, and people who got tired of explaining the phantom-income trap to their friends, their families, and themselves.

 We exist to defend the constitutional rights of every American who places a legal bet โ sports, casino, poker, horse, lottery, fantasy.
-The OBBBA is the immediate fight.
+The OBBBA cap is the immediate fight.
 But it isn't the only one.
 The U.S. has spent decades building a tangled, contradictory policy framework around gambling โ taxing what's legal, prohibiting what's profitable elsewhere, treating bettors differently than any other class of taxpayer.

 We're organizing for the long term.
 Every gambling bill that hits a state or federal floor should be heard against the standard of fair treatment for bettors.
 We'll be there for each one.